Algo-Phantoms/Algo-Phantoms-Frontend/README.md

 - Bootstrap
 - Javascript

-## Steps to add Inline JS Support to ESlint
-go to vscode > extensions > install HTMLHint

 ## Contribution Guidelines ⚙️

 * Make sure you do not copy codes from external sources because that work will not be considered.
 Plagiarism is strictly not allowed.